News Media Training for Narcotics Commanders & Law Enforcement Leaders

 Prerequisites: None

-Description: This three-day course will teach drug enforcement executives and designated Public Information Officers how to build a successful media relations program to inform the public of the severity of narcotics and to deter drug use through a media campaign.
-Narcotics leaders will learn how to use tradtional and social media to enhance investigations, obtain information and intelligence from the public, and display the agency's success in major drug seizures.
-The class combines lectures and hands-on exercises including on-camera training.
+Description: This three-day course will teach drug enforcement leaders and designated Public Information Officers how to improve relations with the news organizations that report on their agencies, encourage favorable coverage, enhance public awareness of the dangers of narcotics and what their agencies are doing to fight the epidemic and deter drug use.
+Narcotics leaders will learn how to use traditional and social media to enhance investigations, obtain information and intelligence from the public, and display the agency's success in major drug seizures.
+The class combines lectures and hands-on exercises including on-camera training and mock press conferences.
 Participants will leave the course prepared to interact with all media from the routine story to a major crisis.

 Course Objectives: